crispab/crisp-dna/_docs/happiness-index.md

 The 3 main questions in the survey are:

--   **How happy are you with being at Product Space**?
+-   **How happy are you with being at Organa**?
 This is the main overarching happiness index.
--   **How happy are you with your tasks in Product Space**?
-This means internal work such as board meetings, conference facilitation, or creating this Product Space DNA site.
+-   **How happy are you with your tasks in Organa**?
+This means internal work such as board meetings, conference facilitation, or creating this Organa DNA site.
--   **How happy are you with your current client, or your bench situation?** We measure this separately, because sometimes a person could be happy with Product Space, but sad about the current client.
+-   **How happy are you with your current client, or your bench situation?** We measure this separately, because sometimes a person could be happy with Organa, but sad about the current client.
 Or vice versa.
 For Members who are not currently with a client, this can express how they feel about that.

 The scale is: